AJThurston/iconarray/README.md

     ##   0%  20%  40%  60%  80% 100%
     ## 19.0 41.0 47.6 52.0 59.0 83.0

+Next, we take the the predicted values, compare them to the quantiles ranges, and store the quantile assignment as a new variable using the `cut` function.

 ``` r
 df$quant <- df$pred %>%